vega/altair/doc/user_guide/interactions.rst

         x=alt.X('xval').axis(titleColor=param_color_js_expr),
         y=alt.Y('yval').axis(titleColor=param_color_py_expr)
     ).add_params(
         param_width,
         param_color_js_expr,
         param_color_py_expr
     )
     chart

-In this example, we use a JavaScript-style ternary operator ``f"{param_width.name} < 200 ? 'red' : 'blue'"`` which is equivalent to the Python function ``expr.if_(param_width < 200, 'red', 'blue')``.
+In the example above, we used a JavaScript-style ternary operator ``f"{param_width.name} < 200 ? 'red' : 'blue'"`` which is equivalent to the Python function ``expr.if_(param_width < 200, 'red', 'blue')``.
-The expressions defined as parameters also need to be added to the chart within ``.add_params()`` to be usable within the chart.
+The expressions defined as parameters also needed to be added to the chart within ``.add_params()``.

-Expressions can be included within a chart specification using two approaches.
-One approach is to assign an expression within a parameter definition, as shown above.
+In addition to assigning an expression within a parameter definition as shown above, the ``expr()`` utility function allows us to define expressions inline, ``add_params``.
-The second approach is to use an inline expression using the ``expr()`` utility function.
-Here, we modify the chart above to change the size of the points based on an inline expression.
+In the next example, we modify the chart above to change the size of the points based on an inline expression.
 Instead of creating a conditional statement, we use the value of the expression as the size directly and therefore only need to specify the name of the parameter.

 .. altair-plot::

     chart.mark_point(size=alt.expr(param_width.name))

-Inline expressions defined by ``expr(...)`` are not parameters and, therefore, do not need to be added within the ``add_params``.
+Inline expressions defined by ``expr(...)`` are not parameters so they can be added directly in the chart spec instead of via ``add_params``.

 Another option to include an expression within a chart specification is as a value definition to an encoding channel.
 Here, we make the exact same modification to the chart as in the previous example via this alternate approach: